Garden Hours April 1-September 30: 6:00am-10:00pm

 October 1-March 31: 6:00am-6:00pm

 Entrance Fees Admission is free to all from the day after Labor Day through the month of February.
-A $4 admission fee is charged between 10:00am-6:00pm, Wednesday through Monday, March through Labor Day.
+A $4 admission fee is charged between 10:00am-6:00pm, Wednesday through Sunday, March through Labor Day.
 Admission is free for children under 12 and Friends of Crystal Springs Rhododendron Garden.
 On the weekends, some areas may have limited accessibility due to special events.
 Feel free to call ahead at 503-771-8386.

 Directions The garden is located on SE 28 Avenue, one block north of Woodstock, between Eastmoreland Golf Course and Reed College.
 Or take TriMet bus #19 Woodstock.
 This bus takes alternating routes as it goes through Eastmoreland; ask the driver for the stop nearest the garden.

-Annual Events The second weekend in April is our Early Show with several hundred trusses of early blooming rhododendrons.
+Annual Events The first weekend in April is our Early Show with several hundred trusses of early blooming rhododendrons.
 There is an even larger display on Mother's Day weekend.
 For more info, call 503-771-8386.